workingDog/scalakml/README.md

 The gx: extension has what is in the official kml22gx.xsd schema, it does not include some of the gx: elements from Google listed in reference 2.

-An example of a kml file from http://code.google.com/p/kml-samples/ is included in the kml-files directory.
+Example kml files from http://code.google.com/p/kml-samples/ is included in the kml-files directory.
+The file KML_Samples.kml contains CDATA elements.
+The same file without the CDATA elements (example-no-cdata.kml) is also included.

 I've used scala 2.10.0 and java 1.7 SDK, with IntelliJ IDEA 12.